openvinotoolkit/model_server/docs/python_support/reference.md

 `initialize` is called when model server loads graph definition.
 It allows to initialize and maintain state between subsequent `execute` calls and even graph instances.

-For gRPC unary, graphs are recreated per request.
+For unary endpoint, graphs are recreated per request.

 For gRPC streaming, there can be multiple graph instances existing at the same time.